 Our Taoist retreats are one on one and taught in a traditional Taoist manner of a teacher directly to a student.

 Most sites will teach you the terms and history of Taoism.
 That might be nice for academics: but it does nothing for teaching you how to live as a Taoist.
 Taoism is about embracing life in the now and not in being stuck in history or terms.

 Originally Taoism can be considered to be a shamanic practice.
 However, Taoism is so old; the complete history of Taoism cannot be traced through written records.
 Taoism is very much a tradition that is transmitted verbally from master to student over the generations.
 Because of this, some of the shamanic roots of Taoism still survive today.
-Taoism historically is also a very flexible practice.
+Taoism historically is also a very flexible practice which includes traditional chinese medicine (TCM), spiritual healing and Qi Gong exercise practices.
 Taoism is a practice of change, and it always changes to meet the needs of the times.
 Even as you read this, Taoism is evolving to keep pace with modern culture.
 Constant evolution is one reason Taoism has survived for so long; it always adapts with the time while holding onto a few key concepts to keep the practice true to the Tao.